How to Compare Casinos Beyond Bonus Size in 2026

 That is the trap.

-Most players compare casinos by the first number they see: a 100% match, 200 free spins, a 300% crypto bonus, rakeback, cashback, or a large VIP offer.
+Most players compare casinos by the first number they see: a 100% match, 200 free spins, a 300% crypto bonus, rakeback, cashback or a large VIP offer.
 Those numbers are easy to understand, so they get most of the attention.

-But bonus size is not casino quality.
+However, bonus size is not casino quality.

 The real test starts after the first deposit.
-That is when the player finds out how withdrawals work, whether KYC is fair, how strict the terms are, how support handles problems, and whether complaints show a real pattern.
+That is when the player finds out how withdrawals work, whether KYC is fair, how strict the terms are, how support handles problems and whether complaints show a real pattern.

 A bonus can add value.